 - B. There are situations when it is appropriate for the agency to either limit or forgo the normal use of its enforcement sanctions.
 These include, but are not limited to, the following: - 1.
 When the NRC wants to encourage and support licensee initiative for selfidentification and correction of problems.
-In such cases, the NRC may exercise discretion and refrain from issuing a civil penalty and/or issuing an NOV. - 2.
-When the licensee failed to make a required report to the NRC, the NRC may exercise discretion based on the circumstances of the case while issuing a separate enforcement action for the licensee's failure to make a required report. - 3.
-For cases involving an individual or a licensee where a concern exists that the civil penalty may be overly punitive rather than a deterrent in outcome.
-It is not the NRC's intention that the economic impact of a civil penalty be so severe that it adversely affects a license's ability to safely conduct licensed activities or puts a licensee out of business.
+In such cases, the NRC may exercise discretion and refrain from issuing a civil penalty and/or issuing an NOV. - For cases involving an individual or a licensee where a concern exists that the civil penalty may be overly punitive rather than a deterrent in outcome.
+It is not the NRC's intention that the economic impact of a civil penalty be so severe that it adversely affects a license's ability to safely conduct licensed activities or puts a licensee out of business